-In 2012, our Comprehensive Needs Assessment (CNA) research found specialist trauma services across the health system to be inconsistent, inequitable and difficult to access for those whose mental health had been affected by conflict-related experiences.
+In 2012, our Comprehensive Needs Assessment research found trauma services across the health system to be inconsistent and difficult to access for people living with conflict-related mental health issues.

 As a result of this work the concept of a Regional Trauma Network gathered support and is due to become fully operational in early 2023.

-The Network will be a collaborative partnership of five specialist trauma therapy teams within each of Northern Ireland’s HSC Trusts, and six Victims and Survivors Service (VSS)-funded service providers.
+The Network will be a collaborative partnership of five trauma therapy teams within each of Northern Ireland’s health trusts, and six victims’ funded service providers.

 Services for victims and survivors

 Oversight of services to victims and survivors is one of the statutory duties of the Commissioner.

 This includes services directly funded by the Victims and Survivors Service, as well as dedicated services including the Regional Trauma Network and the Troubles Permanent Disablement Payment Scheme.

 In the early years of the first government strategy for victims and survivors, work on victims’ issues was focused on Northern Ireland.